What tax will I need to pay on a general investment account?

 Letting HMRC know about tax on investments

-If you have investment income you’ll need to register for Self-Assessment.
+If you have investment income you may need to register for Self-Assessment.
 You can do this online by visiting the HMRC website.

 Get together all the information about your investment income, dividends, savings interest and capital gains for the tax year.
 Fill out your return and the system will calculate any tax you owe automatically.